 Effects of Winter

 During the winter, when sunlight hours are limited, approximately 14% of the population experiences the winter blues and 6% suffer from a more severe form known as Seasonal Affective Disorder (SAD).
 People suffering from SAD tend to have a hard time waking up in the morning, and experience lowered energy levels and increased appetite.
 SAD is also known to cause hypersomnia (excessive sleepiness), and sufferers report sleeping up to 2.5 hours more in the winter than in the summer.
 Although the extra sleep may sound like a good idea, if you are already getting the required 7-9 hours per night, it could be unhealthy.
-If you think you may be experiencing the winter blues, try getting some exercise while the sun is out or try light therapy with the Aura Daylight Lamp, which can help relieve symptoms associated with the winter blues and restore your circadian rhythm.
+If you think you may be experiencing the winter blues, try getting some exercise while the sun is out or try light therapy with the Journi Mobile Task Light, which can help keep your sleep schedule consistent, allowing you to wake feeling great every day.

 How is Light Measured?